World Data System (WDS)

 - ISC in the News

-As of 9 September 2016, WDS has 98 Member organizations, including 64 Regular Members, 10 Network Members, 6 Partner Members and 18 Associate Members, and numerous other applications continue to be reviewed by the WDS Scientific Committee.
+WDS is developing worldwide ‘communities of excellence’ by certifying scientific data services—WDS Members—using internationally recognized standards through the CoreTrustSeal.
+As of 20 June 2019, WDS has 117 Member Organizations, including 76 Regular Members, 11 Network Members, 11 Partner Members and 19 Associate Members, while a number of other applications continue to be reviewed by the WDS Scientific Committee.